 When Paul wrote the words ". . . for you are not under law but under grace" (Romans 6:14) he used the Greek word charis (Strong's Concordance #G5485).
 God saves us by this charis.
 Since this is the mode of a Christian's salvation, it is of paramount importance and something the devil is trying his best to confuse the true meaning of grace!

 The scriptures say Jesus grew in charis (Luke 2:52), which is translated as "favor" in the KJV.
 If charis means unmerited pardon in Luke 2, then how could Jesus, who never sinned, grow in unmerited pardon?
 The translation here of "favor" is obviously the correct one.
 It is easy to understand how Christ grew in favor with his Father and man.
 In Luke 4:22 it states people were amazed at Jesus' words of charis or favor to men which proceeded out of his mouth.

 In Acts 2:46 - 47 we find the disciples "having charis with all the people."
 In Acts 7:10 we find it given to Joseph in the sight of Pharaoh.
 The KJV has translated charis as "favor" here, as opposed to grace, as in other places (Acts 25:3, Luke 1:30, Acts 7:46).
-It is not clear why some do not like this definition.
+It is not clear why some do not like this translation.
 It does imply that it does not matter what you do once you have accepted Jesus Christ as your Savior.
 However, many believers know that it does matter what Christians do!
 We are told we must keep the commandments (Acts 5:32).

 Man receives favor for two different reasons.
 First, Jesus died for us while we were yet sinners (Romans 5:8).
 Most all of Christendom would agree that this is the grace of God in action (see John 3:16).